bcebere/Understanding-the-Privacy-Preserving-Potential-of-HTTP2-Against-Webpage-Fingerprinting/experiments/example_replay/README.md

 bash ./client_srvdefs.sh --dst_ip $SERVER_IP --dst_port 9999 --capture 0 --request_server_defense en.wikipedia.org
 ```
 ### Docker images (optional)
-For isolating multiple experiments, we used docker containers for each the server and the client.
+For isolating multiple experiments, we used Docker containers for each the server and the client.
 The scripts for building and running the container are available [here](./docker_image).
-The build create an image `http2_datasets`, which we use for both server and client sides.
+The build creates an image `http2_datasets`, which we use for both server and client sides.

 - Start the Docker containers
 ```bash